BroadbandForum/usp/specification/mtp/mqtt/index.md

 The USP Controller's MQTT Topic needs to be known by any USP Agent expected to send a Notify message to the Controller.

-The USP Agent will also need to know an exact Topic where it can be reached (and not just a Topic Filter) in order to provide a Controller with the Agent’s “reply to” Topic.
+The USP Agent will also need to know an exact Topic where it can be reached (and not just a Topic Filter) in order to provide a Controller with the Agent’s "reply to" Topic.

 **R-MQTT.21** - An MQTT 5.0 USP Endpoint that receives Response Information in the `CONNACK` packet MUST use this as its "reply to" Topic.

 **R-MQTT.22** - USP Endpoints MUST include a "reply to" Topic in all `PUBLISH` packets transporting USP Records.

-**R-MQTT.23** - USP Endpoints using MQTT 5.0 MUST include their “reply to” Topic in the `PUBLISH` Response Topic property.
+**R-MQTT.23** - USP Endpoints using MQTT 5.0 MUST include their "reply to" Topic in the `PUBLISH` Response Topic property.

-**R-MQTT.24** - USP Endpoints using MQTT 3.1.1 MUST include their “reply to” Topic after “/reply-to=” at the end of the `PUBLISH` Topic Name, with any “/” character in the Topic replaced by “%2F”.
+**R-MQTT.24** - USP Endpoints using MQTT 3.1.1 MUST include their "reply to" Topic after "/reply-to=" at the end of the `PUBLISH` Topic Name, with any "/" character in the Topic replaced by "%2F".

-For example, if a Controller’s “reply to” Topic is “usp/controllers/oui:00256D:my-unique-bbf-id-42”, and it is sending to an Agent whose Topic is “usp/agents/cid:3AA3F8:my-unique-usp-id-42”, the `PUBLISH` Topic Name for a USP Controller using an MQTT 3.1.1 client will be “usp/agents/cid:3AA3F8:my-unique-usp-id-42/reply-to= usp%2Fcontrollers%2Foui:00256D:my-unique-bbf-id-42”.
+For example, if a Controller’s "reply to" Topic is "usp/controllers/oui:00256D:my-unique-bbf-id-42", and it is sending to an Agent whose Topic is "usp/agents/cid:3AA3F8:my-unique-usp-id-42", the `PUBLISH` Topic Name for a USP Controller using an MQTT 3.1.1 client will be "usp/agents/cid:3AA3F8:my-unique-usp-id-42/reply-to= usp%2Fcontrollers%2Foui:00256D:my-unique-bbf-id-42".

 USP Endpoints that need to send a response to a received USP Record will need to determine the Topic Name to use in the responding `PUBLISH` packet.

-**R-MQTT.25** - USP Endpoints using MQTT 3.1.1 MUST interpret the portion of the received `PUBLISH` Topic Name following the last forward slash “/reply-to=” as the response Topic Name.
-Any instance of “%2F” in this received string MUST be replaced with “/”.
+**R-MQTT.25** - USP Endpoints using MQTT 3.1.1 MUST interpret the portion of the received `PUBLISH` Topic Name following the last forward slash "/reply-to=" as the response Topic Name.
+Any instance of "%2F" in this received string MUST be replaced with "/".

 **R-MQTT.26** - USP Endpoints using MQTT 5.0 MUST use the received `PUBLISH` Response Topic property as the response Topic Name.

-**R-MQTT.27** - USP Endpoints sending a USP Record using MQTT 5.0 MUST have “usp.msg” in the Content Type property.
+**R-MQTT.27** - USP Endpoints sending a USP Record using MQTT 5.0 MUST have "usp.msg" in the Content Type property.

 MQTT clients using MQTT 3.1.1 will need to know to pass the payload to the USP Agent for handling.
 There is no indication in MQTT 3.1.1 of the payload application or encoding. an MQTT 3.1.1 deployment could choose to dedicate the MQTT connection to USP, or put something in the syntax of `PUBLISH` packet Topic Names that would indicate the payload is a USP Record.

-**R-MQTT.27a** - USP Endpoints receiving a MQTT 5.0 `PUBLISH` packet MUST interpret Content Type property of "usp.msg" or "application/vnd.usp.msg" (the registered USP Record mime type) as indicating the packet contains a USP Record.
+**R-MQTT.27a** - USP Endpoints receiving a MQTT 5.0 `PUBLISH` packet MUST interpret the Content Type property of "usp.msg" or "application/vnd.usp.msg" (the registered USP Record MIME type) as indicating the packet contains a USP Record.

 <a id='handling_errors' />